honne/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 actions are determined by the post-run plugins that are available to the application template being used to create the pipeline.

+If configured, the actions take place after the completion of a pipeline run, and can happen depending of the status of the run.
+One of three conditions must be specified:

+- completion (action takes place regardless of the status)
+- success (action takes place only upon success)
+- failure (action takes place only upon failure)

 Currently, post-run plugins are only available when using the ``cdap-data-pipeline`` application template.
 Available post-run plugins are documented in the :ref:`Plugin Reference
-<cask-hydrator-plugins-post-run-plugins>`.
+<cask-hydrator-plugins-post-run-plugins>`, with these actions currently available:

+- sending an email
+- running a database query
+- making an HTTP request

 Real-time Pipelines
 ===================

 Introduction
 ------------
 Real-time pipelines are designed to poll sources periodically to fetch data, perform any (optional) transformations, and then write to one or more real-time sinks.
+As they are intended to be run continuously, post-run actions are not applicable or available.

 Types of Plugins
 ----------------